voken1/docs/letters/new_voken.rst

 they did not understand the project in-depth and were also affected by panic.
 There are also many factors (includes the exchanges) that combine to form the current situation.

-With rigid demand and a solid technical foundation, ecological growth is only a matter of time.
+We believe in rigid demand and a solid technical foundation.
+Ecological growth is only a matter of time.

 Based on long-term, multi-perspective careful considerations, we have a serial of crucial strategies